 Albeit brief, we conducted usability testing based on the prototype we created.
 Having removed the gaming element from the app, users demonstrated a clearer understanding of the app's purpose and found the onboarding experience to be streamlined.
 We also took the opportunity to implement changes in our design, changing the weather icon to a radar icon to provide more clarity with respect to the weather function, and improving the functionality of the filters to work across all screens to create a cohesive experience.

 Initially, our clients chose not to implement our design recommendations and solutions.
 We were met with concerns centered on why we removed the game element from the app altogether.
 To that effect, we provided research insights and actual user feedback captured on video by my partner that lent strength to our decision to do so.
 We also provided a list of recommendations that would place the user at the center of the experience in order to provide value and create a relationship that increases user retention in the long-term.
-However, the clients explained their rationale for continuing with their engineering driven process.
-Presently, three of the recommendations we proposed (weather, chat capabilities, and truck stop information) made it to the current version of the Truck Driver Power app.
+However, the clients explained their rationale for continuing with their engineering-driven process.
+Presently, four of the recommendations we proposed (weather, chat capabilities, truck stop information, and removal of the game) made it to the current version of the Truck Driver Power app.

 The clients did not provide my partner and I with enough current users to interview, so we expanded the scope of our user interviews to include current truck drivers with no prior experience engaging with the app.
 To do so, I set out to conduct guerilla user research at a truck stop in Oakland, CA and a phone interview with a truck driver from a Bay Area container company.
 It was a challenge I relished to hone my research skills, and collaboratively design solutions for our client.
 Although our clients initially chose not to implement our design solutions, my partner and I provided objective design and economic reasons for them to stop further development of the app.
 It was a capital intensive endeavor to develop the app at that juncture than spending capital on validating assumptions and ideas that can lead to creating a delightful user experience.
 However, it was an enriching experience to work collaboratively and continue developing my skills, in addition to communicating with stakeholders.